Raspberry Ricotta Pie

 Make the filling: stir together ricotta, sugar, eggs, lemon juice, zest, and vanilla until smooth.
 Set aside.

-Make the shell: Roll out 2/3 of the pie dough to a 12-inch round and fit into a 9-inch pie tin.
+Roll out 2/3 of the pie dough to a 12-inch round and fit into a 9-inch pie tin.
 Trim the excess with a sharp knife to the edge of the tin.
 Pour the filling into the shell and smooth the top.
 Spoon the jam evenly atop the pie in little blobs.
 Using a paring knife or skewer, swirl through the jam – but not too much!
 Swirl it just enough, then set it aside.

 Roll out remaining 1/3 of the dough into a rectangle about 10-inches long by 8-inches wide.
 Using a pizza wheel or a sharp knife, cut this rectangle lengthwise into 12 even strips about 1/2-inch wide.
-Arrange 6 of the strips across the pie at 1 1/4-inch intervals.
+Arrange 6 of the strips across the pie at 1 1/4-inch interval.
 Crisscross the remaining strips across the pie, placing them diagonal to the first.
 Trim the ends of the lattice (the crisscross pie dough) even with the edge of the pan and press down gently but firmly.

 Bake the pie for 35 – 40 minutes or until the crust is golden and the filling is firm and slightly puffed.
 If the crust browns too quickly, crimp some strips of foil over the edges (careful not to touch the filling with the foil) and continue baking.
 Cool completely on a rack.
 Store covered in the refrigerator and serve at room temperature or slightly chilled.

-FarmGirl Notes: * Vanilla sugar is simply made by burying a split vanilla bean in a jar of sugar for a week or more.
+Vanilla sugar is simply made by burying a split vanilla bean in a jar of sugar for a week or more.
 I have had the same beans in my canister of sugar for years – I just keep adding more sugar and spent pods to it when I have them.
 Using vanilla sugar is not required, but it does add additional depth that plain white sugar does not.

 * If you are making your own pie crust, be safe and use a recipe with 2 cups of flour or one designed for a double-crust or lattice pie.
-If you are buying crust, get enough for a double crust pie.
+If you are buying a crust, get enough for a double crust pie.
 You need extra to do the lattice on top.

 Read more from Kasha at The FarmGirl Cooks.